-A charcoal-grey, beautifully maintained Cape Georgian-style building with ornate lace trimmings hides Cape Town’s latest best-kept coffee secret.
-Ground Art Caffe opened its doors a week or so ago on a corner in Cape Town’s cool quarter, De Waterkant.
+A charcoal-grey, beautifully maintained Cape Georgian-style building with ornate lace trimmings hides Cape Town’s best-kept coffee secret.
+Ground Art Caffe is situated on a corner in Cape Town’s cool quarter, De Waterkant.

 Elegant signage and lovely outdoor seating catch your eye from the street, beckoning you inside.
 Once across the threshold, the vast concrete counter and neat interior – with its art-covered front wall and chic seating area – assure you that you’ve found something unexpectedly good in this gallery-café, a combination that jointly inspired its name.